East Brisbane: Education

 East Brisbane State School is a government primary (Prep–6) school for boys and girls at 56 Wellington Road.
 In 2017, the school had an enrolment of 212 students with 20 teachers (16 full-time equivalent) and 14 non-teaching staff (8 full-time equivalent).

 Anglican Church Grammar School is a private primary and secondary (Prep–12) school for boys at Oaklands Parade.
 In 2017, the school had an enrolment of 1792 students with 150 teachers (147 full-time equivalent) and 129 non-teaching staff (93 full-time equivalent).

+There are no government secondary schools in East Brisbane.
+The nearest government secondary school is Coorparoo Secondary College in neighbouring Coorparoo to the east.

 Sport

 The suburb is home to Eastern Suburbs FC, who play at Heath Park in the Brisbane Premier League.

 Transport

 Public transport to the suburb is now predominantly provided by regular bus services and frequent CityCat services, which leave from Mowbray Park.
 The suburb is also an easy walk from the Woolloongabba bus station and the Coorparoo Railway Station.

 Notable people

 Notable people from or who have lived in East Brisbane include: